 ATTENTION INTERNATIONAL CUSTOMERS: Products sold in the U.S. are not intended for use in the international market.
 Humminbird® international units provide international features and are designed to meet country and regional regulations.
-Languages, maps, time zones, units of measurement, and warranty are examples of features that are customized for Humminbird® international units purchased through our authorized international distributors
+Languages, maps, time zones, units of measurement, and warranty are examples of features that are customized for Humminbird® international units purchased through our authorized international distributors.

-To obtain a list of authorized international distributors, please visit our web site at www.humminbird.com or contact our Customer Resource Center at (334) 687-6613.
+To obtain a list of authorized international distributors, please visit our Web site at humminbird.com or contact our Customer Resource Center at (334) 687-6613.

-300 Series[TM], DualBeam PLUS[TM], Fish ID+[TM], Humminbird[®], RTS[TM], RTS Window[TM], Structure ID®, SwitchFireTM, WhiteLineTM, and X-PressTM Menu are trademarked by or registered trademarks of Humminbird®.
+500 Series[TM], Down Imaging[TM], DualBeam PLUS[TM], Fish ID+[TM], Humminbird[®], RTS[TM], RTS WindowTM, Structure ID®, SwitchFireTM, WhiteLineTM, and X-PressTM Menu are trademarked by or registered trademarks of Johnson Outdoors Marine Electronics, Inc.